Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/potion_of_giant_strength.md

+---
+category: items
+layout: page
 name: Potion of Giant Strength
-type: potion
+tag: potion

-# Potion of Giant Strength
+title: Potion of Giant Strength
+---

 _Potion, rarity varies_

 When you drink this potion, your Strength score changes for 1 hour.
 The type of giant determines the score (see the table below).
 The potion has no effect on you if your Strength is equal to or greater than that score.